isomerpages/nlb-biblioasia/_jul-to-sep-2022/This Was Once Singapore’s Largest Planned Housing Development: A History of Sennett Estate.md

 “Eighteen years ago, the idea of converting the site into a park occurred to me,” he said in a 1948 newspaper interview.
 “A building contractor suggested that we should decorate the site with Japanese tea-houses, side-walks lined with granite chips, Japanese arches and bridges,” he said.
 Alkaff then hired a Japanese landscape expert to develop what has been described as Singapore’s very first Japanese-style garden across 10 acres (40.5 sq m) of land, which opened to the public in 1929.[^3]

 ![](/images/Vol%2018%20Issue%202/A%20History%20of%20Sennett%20Estate/A%20History%20of%20Sennett%20Estate%20-%20Image%202.png)
-<div style="background-color: white;">Alkaff Lake Gardens had a man-made lake, bridges, tea houses and pavilions, 1935.
-John Lim Collection, courtesy of National Archives of Singapore.
+<div style="background-color: white;">Alkaff Lake Gardens had a man-made lake, bridges, tea houses and pavilions, 1935. <i>John Lim Collection, courtesy of National Archives of Singapore.</i>
 </div>

 Alkaff Lake Gardens quickly became a popular evening and weekend resort for families, couples and office workers.[^4] Featuring artificial hills and a man-made lake, visitors could go boating on the lake, fishing and picnic under shady trees.[^5] The idyllic spot also offered tea houses that could be rented, interspersed among quaint Japanese bridges and manicured shrubbery.

 ![](/images/Vol%2018%20Issue%202/A%20History%20of%20Sennett%20Estate/A%20History%20of%20Sennett%20Estate%20-%20Image%203.png)
-<div style="background-color: white;">Boating at Alkaff Lake Gardens, 1950s.
-Singapore Federation of Chinese Clan Associations Collection, courtesy of National Archives of Singapore.
+<div style="background-color: white;">Boating at Alkaff Lake Gardens, 1950s. <i>Singapore Federation of Chinese Clan Associations Collection, courtesy of National Archives of Singapore.</i>
 </div>

 In 1935, Chinese merchant Tan Aik Kee of Nanyang Amusement Co. took over the management of the park and introduced Chinese elements.
 Chinese-style boathouses reminiscent of dwellings along the Pearl River in Guangzhou were constructed along with Chinese pavilions as well as the introduction of Chinese white and pink lotus flowers.[^6] A cinema and a cabaret were even in the works.
 However, the park fell into disuse by the late 1930s.